jnsgruk/zinc-k8s-operator/README.md

 ## OCI Images

-This charm uses the image provided by the upstream on Amazon ECR: [zinc image]
+This charm uses [an altered version](https://hub.docker.com/r/jnsgruk/zinc) of the image provided by the upstream, running on `ubuntu` rather than `scratch`.

 ## Contributing